Wozzeck: 1926: Vojcek

-In 1926, Otakar Ostrčil translated and led the Czech-language premiere of Wozzeck (Vojcek) at Prague's National Theatre.
-Some "Czech Nationalists (virtually Nazis)" and "clerical lobbies" staged "purely political!" disruptions, Berg wrote Adorno: "To them I am the Berlin Jew Alban (Aaron?)
+During the third performance, as Berg wrote Adorno, some "Czech Nationalists (virtually Nazis)" and "clerical lobbies" staged "purely political!" disruptions: "To them I am the Berlin Jew Alban (Aaron?)
 Berg.
-Ostrčil bribed by the Russian Bolsheviks, the whole thing arranged by the 'Elders of Zion' etc."

-Antonín Šilhan wrote as much in Národní listy, and Emanuel Žak tied the opera's degeneracy to Jewish Bolshevism in Čech, while Zdeněk Nejedlý mocked them, praising Wozzeck in Rudé právo.
-The Bohemian State Committee quickly banned it.
+Ostrčil bribed by the Russian Bolsheviks, the whole thing arranged by the 'Elders of Zion' etc." Antonín Šilhan wrote as much in Národní listy, and Emanuel Žak tied the opera's degeneracy to Jewish Bolshevism in Čech, while Zdeněk Nejedlý mocked them, praising Wozzeck in Rudé právo.
 (Note: Brian S. Locke called the "Wozzeck Affair" the "most important event at the Czechs' National Theater in the interwar period".)
+The city government quickly banned it.
+Ostrčil connected the affair to "a reactionary movement that has been asserted in our life".